jacobdensford/jacobdensford.com/fell/creating-a-character.md

 ## Spells

-Spells cost WIL to cast and grant a d4 *spell die*.
+*Spells* cost WIL to cast and grant a d4 *spell die* or (SD).
 A spell's effects are multiplied and its die is increased by multiplying the cost.

 If a spell is aimed at an unwilling target, they may force a contest to reduce the effects.